BlondeauJulien/BlondeauJulien/README.md

 ### 1 - Learn language app
 A full stack application to create your own vocabulary flashcard lists & quizzes or learn from the other users ones.
 This include a small algorithm that display words you don't remember more often.

-<a href="http://learnyourway.herokuapp.com/">SEE THE LIVE DEMO HERE</a> (could take a few seconds to load as heroku free tier put the server to sleep after 30 minutes of inactivity) <br />
+:point_right: <a href="http://learnyourway.herokuapp.com/">SEE THE LIVE DEMO HERE</a> (could take a few seconds to load as heroku free tier put the server to sleep after 30 minutes of inactivity) <br />
-<a href="https://github.com/BlondeauJulien/language-app">SEE THE CODE HERE</a>
+:point_right: <a href="https://github.com/BlondeauJulien/language-app">SEE THE CODE HERE</a>

 <img src="/images/learnlanguagevideo.gif">